rns70/Optimaize/README.md

 # Opti🌽

 Opti🌽 is a VScode extension for automagically optimizing code.
 Right now it is able to translate Python code to heavily optimized Cython code using any OpenAI-API compatible LLM.
 It is still in the early stages of development, so please report any bugs you find. **Note that nothing is sandboxed yet and LLM generated code will run on your system without any safeguards if you let it!
 Be careful!**

-Right now the state of the code is a quite a mess since this was an exploratory project for extension development and experimenting with LLM agents.
-I will be cleaning up the code, rearchitecturing and adding more features in the future.
+**Exploratory code!**

 # Project Components